NightFyre/Palworld-Internal/README.md

 - Death Aura ( enemy pals lose health as they get closer to player )
 - DEBUG ESP ( Debug All Entities )

+## USAGE
+- Compile Solution ( SDK, Launcher, DLL )
+- Launch palworld as you would normally and load into your local world of choice
+- Once loaded into a world launch "PalworldLauncher.exe" from the bin folder in the solution directory
+- Show and hide the menu with [ INSERT ]

 ## UPDATING
 - Dump the game with dumper7
 - Move SDK folder and SDK.hpp into SDKLibrary solution folder